JasonGross/coq/doc/sphinx/proof-engine/tactics.rst

    :g:`***_rect` induction lemmas.

-   .. exn:: Type of @ident is not an equality of recognized Σ types: expected one of sig , sig2 , sigT , sigT2 , sigT2 , ex , ex2 but got @term
+   .. exn:: Type of @ident is not an equality of recognized Σ types: expected one of sig , sig2 , sigT , sigT2 , sigT2 but got @term

       When applied to a hypothesis, :tacn:`inversion_sigma` can only handle equalities of the listed sigma types.